peter-biz/AI-Project-1/README.md

 # Final Project
 There is no required input for this .py file.
-Simplu run the `main.py` file and it will output the results in the console, and bring up a graph of the data.
+Run the `main.py` file and it will output the results in the console, and bring up a graph of the results.

 ## Requires the following packages:
 * numpy